mattbierner/blog.mattbierner.com/_posts/2013-12-13-using-records-for-immutable-objects-in-javascript.md

 ## Record.create

 Javascript constructors are weird.
 Some people even [consider them harmful][new-harmful].
-Constructor in Javascript are regular functions that, when invoked using `new`, create a new object.
+Constructors in Javascript are regular functions that, when invoked using `new`, create a new object.
 But treating constructors like functions can lead to some interesting bugs:

 ```js
 var R = record.declare(null, ['a']);